Free Voters of Bavaria: Education policy

 In 2019, the first cohort of students using the G9 system began their secondary education and are expected to graduate in 2028.

 In January 2013, the Free Voters campaigned to abolish college tuition in Bavaria.
 Under the name "No to college tuition in Bavaria" (German: Nein zu Studiengebühren in Bayern), the Free Voters successfully got a binding referendum that would remove college tuitions.
 The referendum was supported by a range of teacher's unions, college associations, and parties.
 After earning 14.3% of the votes cast, the referendum was approved by the CSU-FDP coalition in the Bavarian Parliament and the referendum's provisions took effect during the 2013/2014 school year.
 219 million euros were allocated from the state's budget during that year for the endeavor.

 The Free Voters also advocate for free nurseries in order to reduce financial stress on parents.

-Dr. Michael Piazolo (FW) has served as the Minister of Education and Culture since 12 November 2018.
+Michael Piazolo (FW) has served as the Minister of Education and Culture since 12 November 2018.